 This claims program is limited to claims of "U.S. nationals."
 Here, that means a claimant must have been a national of the United States when the claim arose and continuously thereafter until May 22, 2011, the date the Agreement entered into force.9 Claimant satisfies the nationality requirement.
-She has provided a copy of her cancelled U.S. passport, which shows that she was a U.S. national at the time of the alleged hostagetaking (August and September of 1990).
-She has also provided a copy of her Florida voter
+He has provided a copy of his cancelled